philcrow/compilerclass/python/README.md

     python3 driver.py program

 Note that your antlr4 may be available as antlr and python3 may be available as just python.

+## Finding ANTLR Source Code

+If you want to know what the python antlr runtime system provides, use the python repl:

+    python3

+That gives a little introduction including the version of python you are using.
+Then, it shows a prompt: `>>>`.

+At the prompt type:

+    import antlr4
+    antlr4.__file__

+That will print the path to the location of the files.